Super Map Homework - 15th December 2022

 KS1 Visit from World Champion Gymnast Courtney Tulloch

-Today we had a visit from Courtney Tulloch who is a British Bronze Medal winning World Champion gymnast on the rings.
-First he wowed the whole school with an assembly showing off his skills including a walking handstand and a leaping forward roll (over some brave teachers!)
-He also talked about the resilience that he has needed to overcome some of his gymnast challenges including failing to be picked for the British team some years ago.
+Today we had a visit from Courtney Tulloch, who is a British Bronze medal winning World Champion gymnast on the rings.
+First, he wowed the whole school with an assembly showing off his skills including a walking handstand and a leaping forward roll (over some brave teachers!).
+He also talked about the resilience that he has needed to overcome some of his gymnastic challenges, including failing to be picked for the British team some years ago.

-In our History lessons we have been looking at Toys – both now and in the past.
+In our history lessons, we have been looking at toys – both now and in the past.
 The children really enjoyed sharing both their own toys from home and toys owned by their parents and grandparents.
-Thank you for sharing these with our children.
+Thank you for sharing these with our children!
 They were fascinated by these older toys.
-The children also enjoyed investigating some Victorian toys which we were fortunate to be able to borrow from the Hertford Museum.
-We compared how these toys were similar and different to their own toys.
+The children also enjoyed investigating some Victorian toys, which we were fortunate to be able to borrow from the Hertford Museum.
+We compared how these toys were similar and different from their own toys.

-In our Science lessons this half term we have been looking at materials and their properties.
-The children have been looking at lots of different objects and sorting them by type of material they are made from.
+In our science lessons this half term, we have been looking at materials and their properties.
+The children have been looking at lots of different objects, sorting them by type of material they are made from.
 We then looked at the different properties that materials have and have started some investigations into these properties.
 We will be continuing these investigations after half term.